twbs/bootstrap/site/content/docs/5.2/forms/validation.md

 We recommend using client-side validation, but in case you require server-side validation, you can indicate invalid and valid form fields with `.is-invalid` and `.is-valid`.
 Note that `.invalid-feedback` is also supported with these classes.

-For invalid fields, ensure that the invalid feedback/error message is associated with the relevant form field using `aria-describedby` (noting that this attribute allows more than one `id` to be referenced, in case the field already points to additional form text).
+Ensure that the feedback/error message is associated with the relevant form field using `aria-describedby` (noting that this attribute allows more than one `id` to be referenced, in case the field already points to additional form text).

 To fix [issues with border radius](https://github.com/twbs/bootstrap/issues/25110), input groups require an additional `.has-validation` class.